kimdesok/whole-slide-cnn/README.md

 The computing resource should provide an adequate amount of main memory space (minimal: 256 GB, recommended: 512 GB) to prevent out-of-memory(OOM) error and fully explore the utility of the huge memory support(HMS) function.

-However, a trial training could be performed by adjusting the resizing ratio at 0.05 and the size of an input image to 5000 x 5000, for example, in the configuration file(0.1 and 11000 x 11000 also worked for the server with 128 GB memory).
-It would result in the lower accuracy values ranging from 80 to 90%.
+However, a trial training could be performed by reducing the size of the WSI training image, the size of batch, and the complexity of the model basically.
+However, it would result in the lower accuracy values ranging from 80 to 90%.
+For the specific setup, please refer to the method section below.

 ### Packages

 The codes were tested on the environment with Ubuntu 18.04, Python 3.7.3, cuda 10.0, cudnn 7.6 and Open MPI 4.0.1.

-More specifically, a set of CUDA related stuffs compatible with tensorflow version 1.15 were installed as below
+More specifically, a set of CUDA related libraries compatible with Tensorflow version 1.15.5 should be installed as below
 ```
 conda install cudatoolkit=10.0
 conda install cudnn=7.6.5
 ```
-Python packages were installed before running the scripts, including
+Python packages were installed via a dependency management and packaging tool, poetry.
+Some of packages include:

 - Tensorflow v1.x (tensorflow-gpu==1.15.3)
 - Horovod (horovod==0.19.0)